pewi21/gw2browser/README.md

 * **Viewing or exporting some model may crash the browser.**
 This possibly cause by the file is in difference version and gw2formats library doesn't support it, or more likely, a bug in gw2formats library.
-This issue will (possibly) fixed on next Gw2Browser release.
+This issue will (maybe) fixed on next Gw2Browser release.

 * **Model rendering is still experimental stage.**
 Some of the model may use the wrong texture, or it might not.
 It entirely